schijns-fischer-wedding/schijns-fischer-wedding.github.io/pages/our_story.md

 </p>
 <p>
   On the big day itself, Marijne was more nervous than she would like to admit.
-  Savannah may have suspected something, but forget everything she may have known the moment she saw the birds.
+  Savannah may have suspected something, but the moment she saw the birds she forget everything she may have suspected.
+  Jelmer had prepared a workshop in which we got to hold and fly several birds of prey.
+  As the last bird was brought out, our photographer was spotted.
+  For Savannah, on a magical date with raptors it seemed perfectly normal that there was also a photographer present.
+  The little burrowing owl, Poncho, flew to Savannah's hand.
+  Savannah notices a white ribbon on Poncho's leg, but does not think much of it until people started pointing out that she should look closer.
+  At that point, Marijne clipped the ring off the bird, went down on one knee and asked Savannah to marry her.
+  She said yes.
 </p>

 </div>